-The story of how the first mural in Nolensville came to be is a long, drawn-out tale that I don’t particularly care to rehash in great detail, because the good news is a) it is done and b) nothing could have been a more fitting end to Walls for Women than Kim Radford’s “This Girl Can.”
+The story of how the first mural in Nolensville came to be is a long, drawn-out story of resilience and persistence.
+Nothing could not been a more fitting end to the inaugural cohort of Walls for Women murals than Kim Radford’s “This Girl Can.”

 But to fully appreciate the full year’s worth of work it took for this mural to come to fruition, I’ll give you the briefest of overviews.